andrei1015/makeshift-timeshift/README.md

 # Makeshift-Timeshift

-The idea behind Timeshift is pretty simple, but itdoesn't seem to be able to run in a terminal-only mode, XServer is a dependency, so I made the same thing, but for terminal-only situations.
+The idea behind Timeshift is pretty simple, but it doesn't seem to be able to run in a terminal-only mode, XServer is a dependency, so I made the same thing, but for terminal-only situations.

 ## Usage/Examples